 The oversized wraps that cradle the top of the foot have been designed to avoid hot spots, improve pedal stroke, and transfer power as effectively as possible, all without having to cinch them down super tight.
 For such a racy shoe, we appreciate the extra space in the toebox, which helps prevent numb feet on long rides.

 A grippy and replaceable heel tread makes them easier to walk in compared to many carbon-soled shoes.
 Specialized claims that the shoe is 1% faster than any other shoe they’ve made, but really, they’re just making you faster.
 (Read the full review here.)

 - Sole: Carbon

 - MSRP: $425

-PROS: Comfortable, yet also ultra-stiff
+PROS: Comfortable, yet also ultra-stiff, very lightweight